cablelabs/micronets/README.md

 # micronets
-The landing repository for the Micronets publc codebase
+The landing repository for the Micronets public codebase